 A Focus Group is an informative research method for thoroughly examining how a jury will likely perceive the case issues.
 In a focus group, mock jurors who are demographically representative of jury-eligible residents from the trial venue are presented a narrative of each party’s case.
 The case narratives are argumentative and typically accompanied by the presentation of trial graphics.
 The mock jurors complete questionnaires and are divided into smaller groups where jury consultants facilitate group discussions to obtain in-depth reactions and feedback.
 Examples of research objectives that would warrant a focus group include identifying case themes, uncovering the case “story” that jurors craft to reconcile conflicting accounts presented by the parties, measuring the strength of case arguments and the importance of case facts, identifying areas of juror misunderstanding and confusion, evaluating juror receptivity to trial graphics and identifying additional areas of the case that would benefit from trial graphics.
 While case outcome (i.e., verdict and damages) may be assessed in a focus group, it is secondary in importance to the research objectives described above.

-Jury research studies have consistently shown that jurors’ evaluation of witness testimony is the single biggest factor affecting their decision-making.
+Jury research studies have consistently shown that jurors’ evaluation of witness testimony is one of the single biggest factors affecting their decision-making.
 No matter how strong your case may be on its merits, a poor case outcome is almost guaranteed if your key witnesses are not viewed as credible in the eyes of jurors.
-Empirical Creative’s employs empirically-validated techniques, ranging from clinical interventions to communication-skills building, to enhance a witness’ credibility.
+Empirical Creative’s witness preparation consulting is customized based on the particular needs of the witness and employs empirically-validated techniques, ranging from clinical interventions to communication-skills building, to enhance a witness’ credibility.

 When possible, witness preparation culminates in a Witness Evaluation session in front of mock jurors to habituate them to the anxiety of testifying in front of a group of people.
 The end result is a witness who can clearly and credibly communicate testimony that advances the story of your case, while withstanding the rigors of cross-examination.